 This new facility sits just three miles from UPS Worldport, the company's automated, international air hub.
 The Louisville space features a variety of first-of-its kind services in the U.S., and expansion has added 690 pallet positions of freezer storage capacity and 2,890 pallet positions of cooler storage capacity.
 With more than 32,700 square feet of total storage area, it offers ambient, refrigerator, freezer, ultra-low freezer storage capabilities and dry ice manufacturing.

 Open for business in March 2022, this new facility will expand the local healthcare logistics campus to 213,000 square feet.
 The facility will have ambient, cooler and freezer space, including ultra-low temperature (ULT) freezers, as well as storage capabilities for large numbers of medical devices, and for small- and large-molecule pharmaceuticals that require specific cold storage.

 The world of medicines, cold chains, medical devices and laboratories changes daily.
-It's up to forward-thinking, visionary organizations like UPS Healthcare to think about growth and expansion in ways that will deliver on promises that have the biggest impact on the industry.
+It's up to forward-thinking, visionary organisations like UPS Healthcare to think about growth and expansion in ways that will deliver on promises that have the biggest impact on the industry.

 Now with 125 strategically located GDP/GMP facilities in 34 countries, UPS Healthcare is well- positioned to lead the world into the Age of Biologics.